bevyengine/bevy-website/content/learn/book/control-flow/messages.md

 Using `App:add_message<M>()` to register your `Message` will run `Messages::update` _every frame_.
 Like we mentioned at the top, this is because the `message_update_system` is placed in the `First` schedule, meaning it will be the first thing updated every frame.
-However we aren't locked into this behaviour.
+However, we aren't locked into this behavior.
 If we instead want our `Messages` to be updated within the [`FixedUpdate`] schedule rather than being frame-dependent, we can do so by several means.

 The first would be to manually place `message_update_system` in the `FixedUpdate` schedule (or some other schedule within the [`FixedMain`] set).